Greater VOICE

 These are some of Spokane voters' top concerns.

-• As in the first two editions of The Pulse, public safety and homelessness continue to top the list of urgent concerns for Spokane residents with little change in the number of people identifying these as their most urgent issues.
+As in the first three editions of The Pulse, public safety and homelessness continue to top the list of urgent concerns for Spokane residents.
+While these top issues persist, fewer voters identified them as their top issue than in past iterations of the survey, and perceptions of safety are improving.

-• This edition of The Pulse saw a slight erosion in perceptions of safety downtown among respondents.
+This edition of The Pulse saw improvements in respondents’ perceptions of safety downtown, particularly for residents in the City of Spokane.

 ABOUT THE PULSE